Christos Papadimitriou: Education

-Papadimitriou studied at the National Technical University of Athens, where in 1972 he received his Bachelor of Arts degree in electrical engineering.
-He then pursued graduate studies at Princeton University, where he received his Ph.D. in electrical engineering and computer science in 1976 after completing a doctoral dissertation titled "The complexity of combinatorial optimization problems."
+Papadimitriou studied at the National Technical University of Athens, where in 1972 he received a degree in electrical engineering through an integrated master's program.
+He then pursued graduate studies at Princeton University, where he received his PhD in electrical engineering and computer science in 1976 after completing a doctoral dissertation titled "The complexity of combinatorial optimization problems."

 Career

 Papadimitriou has taught at Harvard, MIT, the National Technical University of Athens, Stanford, UCSD, University of California, Berkeley and is currently the Donovan Family Professor of Computer Science at Columbia University.

 Papadimitriou co-authored a paper on pancake sorting with Bill Gates, then a Harvard undergraduate.
 Papadimitriou recalled "Two years later, I called to tell him our paper had been accepted to a fine math journal.
 He sounded eminently disinterested.
 He had moved to Albuquerque, New Mexico to run a small company writing code for microprocessors, of all things.
 I remember thinking: 'Such a brilliant kid.
 What a waste.'"
 The company was Microsoft.

 Papadimitriou co-authored "The Complexity of Computing a Nash Equilibrium" with his students Constantinos Daskalakis and Paul W. Goldberg, for which they received the 2008 Kalai Game Theory and Computer Science Prize from the Game Theory Society for "the best paper at the interface of game theory and computer science", in particular "for its key conceptual and technical contributions"; and the Outstanding Paper Prize from the Society for Industrial and Applied Mathematics.

 In 2001, Papadimitriou was inducted as a Fellow of the Association for Computing Machinery and in 2002 he was awarded the Knuth Prize.
 Also in 2002, he became a member of the U.S. National Academy of Engineering for contributions to complexity theory, database theory, and combinatorial optimization.
 In 2009 he was elected to the US National Academy of Sciences.
 During the 36th International Colloquium on Automata, Languages and Programming (ICALP 2009), there was a special event honoring Papadimitriou's contributions to computer science.
 In 2012, he, along with Elias Koutsoupias, was awarded the Gödel Prize for their joint work on the concept of the price of anarchy.

 Papadimitriou is the author of the textbook Computational Complexity, one of the most widely used textbooks in the field of computational complexity theory.
 He has also co-authored the textbook Algorithms (2006) with Sanjoy Dasgupta and Umesh Vazirani, and the graphic novel Logicomix (2009) with Apostolos Doxiadis.

-His name was listed in the 19th position on the CiteSeer search engine academic database and digital library.